readium/architecture/proposals/000-composite-fetcher-api.md

   * Creates a `ProxyFetcher` that will call `closure` when asked for a resource.
 * `ProxyFetcher(closure: (Link) -> String)`
   * Convenient way to create a `Resource` from a string.
+  * Equivalent to `ProxyFetcher({ link -> StringResource(link, closure(link))})`

 ### Composite Fetchers

-A composite fetcher is delegating requests to internal fetchers.
+A composite fetcher is delegating requests to sub-fetchers.

-Warning: Make sure to forward the `Fetcher.close()` calls to child fetchers.
+**Warning:** Make sure to forward the `Fetcher.close()` calls to child fetchers.

 #### `RoutingFetcher` Class

 Routes requests to child fetchers, depending on a provided predicate.

 This can be used for example to serve a publication containing both local and remote resources, and more generally to concatenate different content sources.

 * `RoutingFetcher(routes: List<RoutingFetcher.Route>)`
   * Creates a `RoutingFetcher` from a list of routes, which will be tested in the given order.
 * `RoutingFetcher(local: Fetcher, remote: Fetcher)`
-  * Will route requests to `local` if the `Link.href` starts with `/`, otherwise to `remote`.
+  * Will route requests to `local` if the `Link::href` starts with `/`, otherwise to `remote`.

 ##### `RoutingFetcher.Route` Class

 Holds a child fetcher and the predicate used to determine if it can answer a request.

 Both the `fetcher` and `accepts` properties are public.

-`RoutingFetcher.Route(fetcher: Fetcher, accepts: (Link) -> Bool)`
+* `RoutingFetcher.Route(fetcher: Fetcher, accepts: (Link) -> Bool = { true })`
+  * The default value for `accepts` means that the fetcher will accept any link.

 #### `TransformingFetcher` Class

-Transforms the resources' content of a child fetcher using a `ResourceTransformer` (formerly `ContentFilter`).
+Transforms the resources' content of a child fetcher using a `ResourceTransformer`.

 * `TransformingFetcher(fetcher: Fetcher, transformer: ResourceTransformer)`
   * Creates a `TransformingFetcher` from a child `fetcher` and a `transformer`.